-B. FISCAL EFFECT ON STATE GOVERNMENT Indicate appropriate boxes 1 through 4 and attach calculations and assu year and two subsequent Fiscal Years. umptions of fiscal impact for the current 1.
+B. FISCAL EFFECT ON STATE GOVERNME year and two subsequent Fiscal Years.
+NT Indicate appropriate boxes 1 through 4 and attach calculati ions and assumptions of fiscal impact for the current 1.
 Additional expenditures in the current State Fiscal Year.
 (Approximate) \$ It is anticipated that State agencies will: a.
-Absorb these additional costs within their existing budgets and resources. b.
+Absorb these additional costs with nin their existing budgets and resources. b.
 Increase the currently authorized budget level for theFiscal Year 2.
-Savings in the current State Fiscal Year.
-(Approximate) \$ 3.
+Savings in the current State Fiscal Year .
+(Approximate) \$ \bigcirc 3.
 No fiscal impact exists.
-This regulation does not affect any State agency or program. ✓ 4.
-Other.
-Explain See SRIA F.2 & SRIA F.3 & Attach A.II × × C. FISCAL EFFECT ON FEDERAL FUNDING OF STATE PROGRAMS Indicate appropriate boxes 1 through 4 and attacking impact for the current year and two subsequent Fiscal Years. th calculations and assumptions of fiscal 1.
+This regulation c loes not affect any State agency or program.
+4. Other.
+Explain C. FISCAL EFFECT ON FEDERAL FUNDING impact for the current year and two subse G OF STATE PROGRAMS Indicate appropriate boxes 1 through quent Fiscal Years.
+4 and attach calculations and assumptions of fiscal 1.
 Additional expenditures in the current State Fiscal Year.
 (Approximate) \$ 2.
-Savings in the current State Fiscal Year.
-(Approximate) \$ 3.
+Savings in the current State Fiscal Year \$ \bigcirc 3.
 No fiscal impact exists.
-This regulation does not affect any federally funded State agency or program.
-X 4.
-Other.
-Explain See SRIA F.2 & SRIA F.3 & Attach A.II FISCAL OFFICER SIGNATURE DATE , / 2 Tolal 4/5/20/6 The signature attests that the agency has completed the STD.
-399 according to the instructions in SAM secti the impacts of the proposed rulemaking.
-State boards, offices, or departments not under an Agency Secretar highest ranking official in the organization.
-AGENCY SECRETARY/ AGENCY SECRETARY/ AGENCY SECRETARY/ 4/6/14 Finance approval and signature is required when SAM sections 6601-6616 require completion of Fiscal Imp pact Statement in the STD.
-399. DEPARTMENT OF FINANCE PROGRAM BUDGET MANAGER DATE -
+This regulation c loes not affect any federally funded State agency or program.
+4. Other.
+Explain FISCAL OFFICER SIGNATURE DATE Jim Watkins Digitally signed by Jim Watkins Date: 2022.08.15 11:25:14 -07'00' August 15, 2022 completed the STD.
+399 according to the instructions in State boards, offices, or departments not under an Agenc on.
+AGENCY SECRETARY DATE Karen Johnson Digitally signed by Karen Johnson Date: 2022.08.15 15:33:43 -07'00' Finance approval and signature is requir ed when SAM sections 6601-6616 require completion of Fiscal Impact Statement in the STD.
+399. DEPARTMENT OF FINANCE PROGRAM BUDG JET MANAGER DATE A